parenthetical-e/accumulate/README.markdown

  Bieng so careful they only could reach a decision on the 2 completly A and B trials....

-# More on decision models
+# Decision models

  The other decision models are 'likelihood', 'bayes', 'drift', 'last', and 'drift'.

  1. 'count' see above

  2. 'likelihood':  you can think of this as the scantron strategy.
-In it we assume the Ss is mostly senstiive to local probability changes.
+In it we assume the Participants is mostly senstiive to local probability changes.
 It calculates the probability of the number of As (or Bs) in row.
 When the probability excceds threshold, a decision is made.
 For example:

  *p* begins at 0.5.
 Assume we had an A to start.
 If examplar 2 is A, *p* becomes 0.25.
 If examplar 2 is A, *p* is 0.12.
 So if the threshold was 0.7 it would the subject would have decided on examplar 2, and it is was 0.8, 3 would have done it.
 And so on....

- 3. 'bayes' TODO
+ 3. 'bayes' will implement an Bayesian estimates for A/B.

- 4. 'drift' is very similar to count, except each examplar's wieght is modulated by a parameter (*w*).
-If w = 1, these two are identical.
+ 4. 'drift' will implement a version of Ratcliffe's drift diffusion model

  5. 'last' is the idiot's guess.
-It models the case where the Ss waits till the end of the trial the guesses whaever the last examplar was.
+It models the case where the Participants waits till the end of the trial the guesses whaever the last examplar was.

  6. More to come....

-# A couple more things, some extras.
+# Trial measures.

 To get the total (A,B) counts for all trials do: